 National Spoil Your Dog Day is celebrated annually on August 10.

 As long as the good boy or girl’s behavior is being rewarded and you’re not just ‘giving in’ to the exaggerated acts of attention — dogs shouldn’t get spoiled too often.

 Work Like a Dog Day Activities

-2. Remember you local law enforcement
+Remember your local law enforcement